SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 presumably helps it produce goods;
 volunteering also helps the individual whose labor is being harvested to find a paid job to survive.
-By that, we could probably say that most of work is for survival.
+By that, we could probably say that most of the meaning of work is for survival.

 If that is true, then it seems that work would lose most of its meaning soon.
 Machines can generate value and replace some of the human labor.
-And, machines are better and better at replacing human labor for human to survive as the fields of automation and artificial intelligence develop rapidly.
+And, as the fields of automation and artificial intelligence develop rapidly, machines are better and better at replacing human labor for human to survive.
 Automation would replace the physical labor to produce the goods.
 Artificial intelligence would replace intellectual labor such as management and science development that improve the efficiency of physical labor.